 We have done our best to discover more about this talented illustrator who was awarded the 1995 ‘Artist of the Year’ accolade at the Sexual Freedom Awards for her ‘very sensitive drawings’, but very little appears to be known about her.
 The 2000 catalogue of the Erotic Print Society tells us that she was born and brought up in Buenos Aires, but lived most of her adult life in Europe, including Rome and London.

-She contributed several sets of prints to the Society’s output, including an Erotic Zodiac and a pack of playing cards.
+She regularly contributed drawings which were published in The Erotic Review, and created several sets of prints to the Erotic Print Society’s output, including an Erotic Zodiac and a pack of playing cards.
 She also worked with Paula Russell on the illustrations to the 2002 manual Sex Play by David Delvin.

 As well as being an illustrator she was also a sculptor and designed jewellery.